WordPress/openverse/.github/GITHUB.md

 - Add new PRs to the "Needs review" column.
 - Move issues with linked PRs from the columns "Backlog" and "To do" to the "In progress" column.

-## Contributing

-Pull requests are welcome!
-Feel free to
-[join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.